 Some of our products feature a VE.Can port; and can thus be directly connected to the NMEA 2000 network.
 No electronic converter necessary; only a plug conversion cable, the VE.Can to NMEA2000 cable.

 Note that the use of both those interfaces is deprecated.
 Use a GX Device instead.

 NMEA 2000 is is a plug-and-play communications standard used for connecting marine sensors and display units within ships and boats.

 Victron Energy is a member of the NMEA 2000 organisation, and we have several of our products certified by NMEA 2000.

 For brevity, this document will refer to NMEA 2000 as N2K.

 For larger vessels, using custom designed SCADA systems, the recommended protocol to use is ModbusTCP.
 See our GX ModbusTCP Manual.

 Since the Victron VE.Can communication protocol is based on N2K, the following products can all be connected directly to a N2K network.
 The only thing necessary is a plug converter: the VE.Can to NMEA 2000 cable.

-Integration onto Raymarine MFDs is always done with an Empirbus NXT MCU .
-Though both connected to the same N2K network, the NXT MCU translates the N2K PGNs originating from the Victron equipment into Raymarine proprietary messages.
+Besides using NMEA 2000 and/or the Lighthouse App, integration onto Raymarine MFDs can also be done with an Empirbus NXT MCU .
+Though both are connected to the same N2K network, the NXT MCU translates the N2K PGNs originating from the Victron equipment into Raymarine proprietary messages.